Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

 \section{Hard Problems}

-In this section we will look at hard problems for the intermediate levels of the generalized exponential hierarchies, which we can obtain via the Hausdorff characterization investigated in this paper.
-In the first subsection, we will provide canonical complete problems for the first intermediate level of every step of the generalized exponential hierarchies, and a family of canonical complete problems for all the intermediate levels, but the first and the last, of the first steps of the generalized exponential hierarchies.
-In a second subsection, we will consider hard problems over Quantified Boolean Second Order formulas, which will enable us to exhibit complete problems for all the intermediate levels of all the steps of the \WEHStressedText.
-In a last subsection, we close the hardness of problems known from the literature to be in $\PNExpLog$, but whose hardness was left as an open problem due to the lack of known $\PNExpLogh$ problems.
+In this section, via the Hausdorff characterization, we obtain hard problems for the intermediate levels of the iterated exponential hierarchies.
+In the first subsection, for all the iterated exponential hierarchies, we provide: \begin{itemize}[nosep,label=--] \item for all steps, canonical complete problems for the first intermediate level; and \item for the first steps, canonical complete problems for all the intermediate levels, but the first and the last. \end{itemize} In the second subsection, we consider hard problems over Quantified Boolean Second Order formulas.
+These enable us to exhibit complete problems for all the intermediate levels of all the steps of the \WEHStressedText.
+In the last subsection, we obtain matching lower bounds for $\PNExpLog$ problems whose hardness was left open in the literature due to the lack of known $\PNExpLogc$ problems.